-- Share with the same individuals and with the minimum number of people at any one time - Wherever possible maintain a distance of two metres and avoid touching their faces - Maintain good ventilation (i.e. keeping the windows open) and face away from each other during the journey - Wash their hands for 20 seconds using soap and water or hand sanitiser if soap and water are not available before entering and after getting out of the vehicle - Regularly clean the vehicle using gloves and standard cleaning products, with particular emphasis on handles and other surfaces which may be touched during the journey.
+- Share with the same individuals and with the minimum number of people at any one time - Maintain good ventilation (i.e. keeping the windows open) and face away from each other during the journey - Wash their hands for 20 seconds using soap and water or hand sanitiser if soap and water are not available before entering and after getting out of the vehicle - Avoid touching their faces - Regularly clean the vehicle using gloves and standard cleaning products, with particular emphasis on handles and other surfaces which may be touched during the journey.